-My name is Neema and I am an indigenous-African curator and guerrilla theorist based in the #digitaldiaspora.
+My name is Neema Githere (they/she) and I am an indigenous-African guerrilla theorist and curator based in the #digitaldiaspora.

 Having dreamt myself into the world via the Internet from an early age, my work archives and is curated around my own coming-of-age as a digital nomad.